 New Chitose Airport → Sapporo City (car: approximately 50km, train: 37 minutes, bus: around 1 hour 20 minutes)

 Advice: Once you arrive to at New Chitose Airport, head to the JR Sapporo Station, the center of Sapporo.
 A convenient way to getting to JR Sapporo Station is by taking the Rapid Airport train from the airport.
-During the day there is a train every 15 minutes and it is the fastest way to travel towards Sapporo.
+During the day there is a train every 15 minutes and it is the fastest way to get to Sapporo.
 If you have time to spare you could take the airport shuttle bus.
-There are many bus stops in nearby the citycities such as Susukino and Odori Park.
+There are many bus stops in nearby cities such as Susukino and Odori Park.

 Advice: For the first day of Sapporo sightseeing, we recommend walking through Odori Park, which spans through the city from east to west, then heading to the 3 major sightseeing spots in Sapporo.
-You can walk to each facility and it will take about 4 hours leisurely walking.
-You can get a panoramic view of the city from Sapporo TV Tower’s observation deck;, we also recommend the night view from here.
+You can walk to each spot and it will take about 4 hours at a leisurely walk.
+You can get a panoramic view of the city from Sapporo TV Tower’s observation deck; we also recommend the night view from here.

 Advice: Many café’s operated by sweets brands that represent Hokkaido are located around Odori Park.
 Many stores offer light meals and can be a good place to stop by for lunch.
 Kitakaro and Rokkatei have spacious shops to look for gifts.
 Most gifts can be purchased at shops in New Chitose Airport, however there are some limited items that can only be purchased in Sapporo that is worth checking.

 Advice: Seasonal Ingredients from all over Hokkaido is are gathered in Sapporo.
 Especially the seafood in Hokkaido has rich variety and taste.
-Sushi, Sashimisashimi, and, grilled fish is are especially must-tries for all travelerssomething you must try.
+Sushi, sashimi, and grilled fish is are especially must-tries for all travelers.
 In the entertainment district of Susukino, there are many high-class sushi restaurants, also plus there are many casual places to enjoy seafood such as kaisen Izakaya (seafood pubs) and robatayaki restaurants, where the food is slowly grilled with over charcoal fire.
 For food other than seafood, we recommend jingisukan (Genghis Khan) where lamb or mutton is cooked in a special pot.
 Most jingisukan restaurants open at night and there are some places that offer all- you- can- eat courses.

 ■Day 2: Morning